PISAresearch/pisa/12-watchtower-API.md

 `minimum_viable_transaction_size` and `maximum_viable_transaction_size` refer to the minimum/maximum size required to create a valid transaction.
 Accepting `encrypted_blob` outside those boundaries will ease DoS attacks on the server.

 `transaction_size` and `transaction_fee` help the WatchTower to decide on the likelihood of an appointment being fulfilled.
 Appointments with `fee_rate` too low may be rejected by the WatchTower, specially if `QoS` is required.
-While a customer can always fake this values, it should break ToS betweeen the client and the server and, therefore, release the WatchTower of any liability.
+While a customer can always fake this values, it should break ToS between the client and the server and, therefore, release the WatchTower of any liability.

 A WatchTower can ignored non-agreed `QoS`, but must enforce the agreed ones.
 Generally, this standard is trying to allow a reputationally accountable watching service.
 The signed job from the customer provides an explicit acknowledgement of the transaction details that is important for the WatchTower to decide whether they can accept it.
 If the decrypted justice transaction does not satisfy the signed job (e.g. fee too low), then the WatchTower is not obliged to fulfil it.

-The _explictiness_ of the signed job ensures there is a clear protocol trasncript between the customer and WatchTower.
-Given the blockchain and decrypted justice transaction, anyone can verify that the WatchTower could have satisified the job.
+The _explictiness_ of the signed job ensures there is a clear protocol transcript between the customer and WatchTower.
+Given the blockchain and decrypted justice transaction, anyone can verify that the WatchTower could have satisfied the job.

 ### The `appointment_accepted` message